MikroElektronika/mikrosdk_click_v2/clicks/hallcurrent12/README.md

 \mainpage Main Page

 ---
-# Hall Current 12 click
+# Hall Current 12 Click

 > Hall Current 12 Click is a compact add-on board that provides economical and precise AC or DC current sensing solutions.
 This board features the TMCS1100, a galvanically isolated Hall-effect current sensor capable of DC or AC current measurement with high accuracy, excellent linearity, and temperature stability from Texas Instruments.
 It enables the lowest drift, <1% full-scale error, and highest accuracy over time and temperature.
 It also provides a reliable 600V lifetime working voltage and 3kVRMS isolation between the current path and circuitry with uni/bidirectional current sensing.
 Besides, the user is allowed to process the output signal in analog or digital form.